HarmeetKaur04/Sketch_Detector/README.md

  # Sketch Detector

-A machine learning model for real-time classification of hand-drawn sketches, providing immediate and accurate recognition to enhance user experience.
+A machine learning model for classification of hand-drawn sketches, providing immediate and accurate recognition to enhance user experience.
 This project utilizes TensorFlow and neural networks for high-performance image classification.

 ## Features
 - **High accuracy**: Leverages deep learning for precise sketch classification.